The ultimate Cancun Travel Guide: All You Need to Know to Plan Your Trip

 ✔️ Pay in pesos whenever possible; tip in pesos too

-US is generally accepted anywhere (except for gas stations and toll roads), but it’s always better to exchange the money in a bank or a Casa de Cambio (not at the airport) and pay in pesos; otherwise, you will pay way more.
+US dollars are generally accepted everywhere (except gas stations and toll roads), but it’s always better to exchange money at a bank or a Casa de Cambio (not at the airport) and pay in pesos; otherwise, you will pay way more.

 ✔️ Choose the right hotel for your budget